Museum Discovery

 Summer Discovery Day Camps

-Register online for Summer Discovery Camps
+Register for Summer Discovery Camps Online

 Day camps take place in our large air conditioned barrier free spaces (multi purpose room and Fleming Annex), the Heritage Pavilion, galleries and surrounding green space including our accessible play structure.